Adversarial Attacks to Latent Representations of Distributed Neural Networks in Split Computing: Experimental Results

 \subsection{Performance w.r.t Depth}

-To validate the \cref{thm:2-1}, we evaluate the robustness in latent representations with respects to different depths by showcasing a small model VGG16 and a deeper model ResNet152.
-In both VGG16 and ResNet152, 5 feature extraction blocks which consist of several identical convolutional layers are used to extract features in different depths.
-We choose the first, the third and the last feature map denoted as Feature 0, Feature 2 and Feature 4, respectively.
-We choose \pgd and \satk as the white- and black-box representatives respectively.
-To have a more comprehensive assessment, we explore the performance with multiple perturbation budget $\epsilon$.
+To validate \cref{thm:2-1}, we evaluate the robustness of latent representations at different depths using two architectures: VGG16 as a shallow model and ResNet152 as a deeper model.
+Both architectures contain five feature extraction blocks, each comprising multiple convolutional layers that extract features at different depths.
+We select three splitting points for our analysis: the outputs of the first, third, and fifth blocks (denoted as Feature 0, Feature 2, and Feature 4, respectively).
+For a comprehensive evaluation, we employ \pgd as a white-box attack and \satk as a black-box attack, testing multiple perturbation budgets $\epsilon$.

-As shown in \cref{tab:depthvgg}, latent representations are always more robust than the input irrespective of the depth and perturbation strength, which is in line with our experiments in \cref{sec:performance_architecture}.
-Moreover, \gls{asr} decreases with the depth of feature maps for both VGG16 and ResNet152.
-Therefore, this experiment empirically reveal the trade-off between robustness and computational burden which is formally discussed in \cref{thm:2-1}.
-Splitting \dnns in early layers can result in less computation in the mobile device but the latent space is more vulnerable to adversarial perturbations.
+\cref{tab:depthvgg} demonstrates that latent representations consistently exhibit greater robustness than input-level perturbations, regardless of splitting depth or perturbation strength\textemdash corroborating our findings in \cref{sec:performance_architecture}.
+Notably, the \gls{asr} decreases monotonically with feature depth for both VGG16 and ResNet152, indicating that deeper splitting points yield more robust distributed \dnns.

+To quantify the computational trade-off associated with this robustness gain, we deployed the distributed \dnns on a realistic edge computing setup: a Jetson Orin Nano serves as the mobile device executing the head model, while a NVIDIA A100 acts as the edge server executing the tail model. \cref{tab:latency_profiling} presents the latency profiling results for batch processing of 32 inputs.
+Each row corresponds to a specific architecture and splitting configuration, with the ``Head" and ``Tail" columns reporting execution times on the mobile device and edge server, respectively.

+The results reveal a clear trend: deeper splitting points increase the head execution latency, reflecting the increased computational burden on the mobile device.
+This empirical evidence demonstrates a fundamental trade-off in distributed \dnn design.
+Splitting at later layers enhances robustness against latent-space adversarial perturbations but incurs higher computational costs on resource-constrained mobile devices.
+Conversely, early-layer splitting minimizes the mobile computational load but leaves the system more vulnerable to adversarial attacks.
+These findings empirically validate the theoretical framework presented in \cref{thm:2-1}, highlighting the need for application-specific optimization when designing distributed inference systems.